 Dyson provides a lightweight stand that folds down.
 It must sit right up against a wall, as the robot would otherwise push it out of the way.
 Neatly, Dyson has put a power input on either side of the stand, so you can achieve a neat cable run, no matter where you place the stand.

-Dyson 360 Heurist features – Smart cleaning options that you can adapt to your home
+Features – The Dyson 360 Heurist has smart cleaning options that you can adapt to your home

 Installation of the robot is via the Dyson Link app.
 The new version is far easier to configure, using Bluetooth from your phone to make the initial connection to the Heurist before you connect the robot to your Wi-Fi.